Have Questions?

 802-886-4500

-Healthcare and Rehab Services of SE VT has been offering addiction rehab to individuals who live in and around Bellows Falls and who are struggling with alcohol and drug use issues.
+Healthcare and Rehab Services of SE VT has been offering addiction rehab to individuals who live in and around Bellows Falls, VT. and who are struggling with alcohol and drug use issues.
 As such, Healthcare and Rehab Services of SE VT offers a wide range of services such as vocational rehabilitation services, motivational interviewing, contingency management/motivational incentive, matrix model, dual diagnosis drug rehab, behavior modification and others using its unique approaches to addiction treatment.

 This rehabilitation facility also believes that each client benefits most from individualized services.
 To this end, it has been specializing in a wide collection of personalized treatments like housing services, programs for the hearing impaired, persons with serious mental illness, persons with eating disorders, residential beds for client's children, domestic violence and more.
 In the same way, this drug and alcohol rehab facility offers these treatments in the following settings - inpatient detoxification programs, outpatient counseling, inpatient drug addiction treatment, long term drug and alcohol rehab programs, short term drug and alcohol rehabs and more.